suarem/SQL/README.md

 # Melanie Suarez's SQL Portfolio

 **Welcome to my SQL Portfolio!
 This code repository contains examples of SQL I've written.
-Feel free to take a look and reach out to me via email if you have questions:**
+Feel free to take a look and reach out via email if you have questions:jsuarm@gmail.com